Elastic Graphs: Reduced and taut maps

 This implies that $k \ne 1$, and if $k=2$ then $x_1 = x_2$.
 If $k \ge 3$ and one of these inequalities is an equality, then there is exactly one~$i$ so that $x_i$ is equal to the sum of the remainder.
 That $x_i$ is said to \emph{dominate} the rest. \end{definition}

 \begin{definition} A \emph{train-track structure}~$\tau$ on a graph~$\Gamma$ is, for each point~$x$ of~$\Gamma$, a partition of the non-zero directions from~$x$ into equivalence classes, called the \emph{gates} at~$x$, with at least two gates at each unmarked point.
+(This only gives additional structure at the vertices of~$\Gamma$.)
+A \emph{train track} is a graph with a train-track structure.

-If $\Gamma$ is weighted, the \emph{weight} of a gate is the sum of the weights of the edges corresponding to the directions that make it up.
-A \emph{weighted train track}~$T$ is a tuple $(\Gamma, w, \tau)$ of a marked weighted graph~$(\Gamma,w)$ with a train-track structure~$\tau$ so that, at each unmarked vertex, the weights of the gates satisfy the triangle inequalities.
-(If we don't want to impose the triangle inequalities, we may refer to a weighted graph with a train-track structure.)
-If the weight of one gate~$g$ at a vertex of a weighted train track dominates the others, we can \emph{smooth} the vertex, changing the train-track structure so that there are only two gates, one with the directions from~$g$ and one with all the other directions.
+If the graph~$\Gamma$ of a train track is weighted, the \emph{weight} of a gate is the sum of the weights of the edges corresponding to the directions that make it up.
+A set of weights on a train track is \emph{balanced} if, at each unmarked vertex, the weights of the gates satisfy the triangle inequalities.
+A \emph{balanced train track} is a train track together with balanced weights.
+If the weight of one gate~$g$ at a vertex of a balanced train track dominates the others, we can \emph{smooth} the vertex, changing the train-track structure so that there are only two gates, one with the directions from~$g$ and one with all the other directions.

 A graph~$\Gamma$ with no unmarked univalent ends has a \emph{discrete} train-track structure $\delta_\Gamma$, in which two different directions are never equivalent.
 By default we use the discrete train-track structure on a graph.
-A weighted graph for which the discrete train-track structure satisfies the triangle inequalities is said to be \emph{balanced}.
+A (marked) weighted graph for which the discrete train-track structure satisfies the triangle inequalities (at unmarked vertices) is said to be \emph{balanced}.

 If $f \co (\Gamma_1,\tau_1) \to (\Gamma_2,\tau_2)$ is a map between train tracks that is locally injective on the edges of~$\Gamma_1$, we say that $f$ is a \emph{train-track map} if, for each vertex $v$ of~$\Gamma_1$ and directions $d_1$ and $d_2$ at~$v$,